HTTPS with SSL Certificates Are Becoming the Norm

 Hackers are also notorious for intercepting communications between users and website owners.
-Commonly known as man-in-the-middle (MITM) attacks, this action may lead to users downloading malicious programs into their computer.
+Commonly known as MITM or man-in-the-middle attacks, this action may lead to users downloading malicious programs into their computers.

-By replacing your HTTP website, cybercriminals would be having a hard time getting through your new HTTPS site.
+By getting an HTTPS certificate instead of the less safe HTTP, cybercriminals would be having a hard time getting through your site.

 Chrome’s Standard Procedure

 In 2018, Google Chrome considers HTTPS as the standard model for websites instead of HTTP.
 The latter is considered non-secure, which is why Chrome can prompt users with a warning message upon their visit.
-Further, Chrome has labelled encrypted pages with a padlock and displayed green “Secure” message on sites labelled as HTTPS with SSL certificates.
+Further, Chrome has labeled encrypted pages with a padlock and displayed a green “Secure” message on sites labeled as HTTPS with SSL certificates.

 You have to take note that the majority of Internet users prefer Chrome as their browser because they are very secure.
 Most of your viewers are likely part of this majority.
 If you want to win their trust, having an SSL certificate is the practical thing to do.

 The Google search engine is a competitive arena for websites; they will do everything to reach that coveted first-page spot.
 Mastering the art and science of SEO might be an edge, but it’s not enough.
 If you observe carefully, you’ll see what these top-ranking sites have in common – they are all HTTPS.